pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Spectravideo.md

 To run on a 16K machine, you need to move the code origin to the upper half.
 '-zorg=49200' should be a good option for you zcc command line.
 Any working address for the 16k model will still work on the 32k models.

+### ROM cartridge

+A ROM cartridge can be generated with:

+    zcc  +svi -lm -create-app -subtype=rom program.c

+In this model, the firmware isn't available so to read the keyboard you must add the option `--hardware-keyboard` to redirect calls to the "inkey" keyboard reading routines.

 ### Autoboot floppy

 An auto booting disk can be generated with: